 "Dean?"
 Sam decided to ask on their third day of doing absolutely nothing.

 "Yeah?"
 Dean replied, he was yet again smoking.
 This time inside the room since John wasn't around to see.
 The area around Dean was clouded with smoke in the air and Dean was staring out the window aimlessly.
 Sam hated his brother like this.
 Whatever was bugging him he had to let Sam know!

 "You're practically up to a pack a day man.
 I think you should take it easy a bit."

 Dean let out a frustrated sigh as he glared at Sam.
 "Quit bugging me about my smoking Sam!
 I will quit eventually.
 I already told you that.
 Why won't you just let it be?"

 Sam had been bugging Dean about his smoking lately, but that was only because he was concerned.
 He never forgot that dream he had back when he was fourteen and he was determined to make his brother quit.
-Sam may have not bugged Dean about his smoking when he was younger, but as the years went on and they became closer, Sam learned that it's okay to argue and bicker with your brother.
-In fact, they do it all the time now, most of the time they are just playing around but other times they're not.
-Sam knows everything about his brother now and they are extremely more comfortable around each other than they were when they first met.
-They get into prank wars, constant teasing and name calling all the time.
-Sam's no longer afraid of getting his brother upset or Dean leaving him like he was years ago.
-Their relationship has developed a lot.
+Sam may have not bugged Dean about his smoking when he was younger, but as the years went on and they became closer, Sam learned that was okay to argue and bicker with his brother.
+They did it all the time now, most of the time they were just playing around but other times they were not.
+Sam knew everything about his brother now and they were even more comfortable around each other than they were when they first met.
+They got into prank wars, constant teasing and name calling all the time.
+Sam was no longer afraid of getting his brother upset or Dean leaving him like he was years ago.
+Their relationship had developed a lot.